 Does this mean nothing will ever stick to my knife?

-Like, it will still stick when it comes to soft foods such as soft cheese and foie gras and or several other products that are just too soft and wet.
+Wet and soft food will still stick, such as soft cheese and foie gras and or several other products that are just too soft and wet.
 It will also not prevent minced meat from sticking to your blade.
-It is not a 100% no-stick system but it is close.
+Unfortunately, this blade does not give you a 100% no-stick system guarantee, but it’s pretty close.

 So should I go for it or not?

 While any smooth sharp knife can cut through meat or vegetables, a blade with grooves is simply a much better option, especially when it comes to large greens.
-So to me, it makes me wonder whether I should change all of my knives to grooved ones.
-In the end, it does the exact same thing as any knife, and on top of it, you would be able to deal much easier with wet foods which previously would irritate you.
+So it makes me wonder whether I should change all of my knives to grooved ones (I currently own one).
+In the end, if you think about it, this anti-stick knife does the exact same thing as any knife, and on top of it, you would be able to deal much more comfortably with wet foods, which previously would have made you cringe.